NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Radiators have been keeping homes toasty for about 150 years.
-While yours probably doesn’t date back that far, it may well bear signs of age—rust, chips, or an original color that doesn’t suit your décor.
+Radiators have been keeping homes warm for about 150 years.
+While the units in your home probably aren’t that old, they may well bear signs of age: rust, chips, or a color that doesn’t suit your décor.

-Fortunately, paint can roll back the years on any operational or non-operational, hot-water or steam cast-iron radiator; it can even dress up a unit made of mild steel, which is steel with a small amount of carbon.
-(Naturally rust- and fade-resistant stainless steel or aluminum radiators, on the other hand, aren’t commonly painted.
-Those metals are less likely to need restoration in the first place, and these radiators have a more rigid, less pliant surface that isn’t particularly receptive to sanding/painting.)
-Like any paint project, it all boils down to proper prep, materials, and technique.
+A fresh coat of paint can turn back the clock on a hot-water or steam cast-iron radiator, whether or not the unit is still operational. paint even dress up a unit made of mild steel, which is steel with a small amount of carbon.
+(Naturally rust- and fade-resistant stainless steel or aluminum radiators, on the other hand, aren’t usually painted.
+Those metals are less likely to need restoration in the first place, and these radiators have a more rigid, less pliant surface that isn’t particularly receptive to sanding and painting.)
+As with any paint project, painting a radiator is all about proper preparation, quality materials, and good technique.

 Find trusted local pros for any home project